tcbkkvik/cassandra-java-cl/readme.txt

         "   volumes:
               - /_YOUR_ABSOLUTE_PATH/cassandra-java-cl/myDB:/var/lib/cassandra
         "
-        (On windows, docker seems to require absolute path to where your 'cassandra-java-cl' is)
+        (Or comment it out.
+On windows, docker seems to require absolute path to where your 'cassandra-java-cl' is)
     * run:
         > docker compose up -d
     * want until Cassandra server has started.
 You can check by querying docker logs: